 - 1/2 cup Cognac (or brandy)

-- While liver is soaking, chop onions, mince cloves garlic and parsley.
+While the liver is soaking, chop onions, mince the cloves, garlic, and parsley.

 When livers have soaked in milk for 2 hours, pour them into a mesh strainer and thoroughly drain.
 Discard milk.

 Place 1 stick of butter in a large frying pan.
 Heat on medium-high.
 Add chopped onion and sauté for 5 minutes or until onion starts to brown.
 Add minced garlic and sauté for 1 minute.
 Add drained liver and cook over medium-high heat for about 6 minutes or until liver begins to turn brown but is still pink on the inside.

 Add bay leaves, dried thyme, salt, and pepper.
 Cook for about 2 more minutes.
 Add cognac or brandy, reduce heat to medium-low and simmer until liquids have reduced and livers are completely cooked through about 10 minutes.

 Let mixture cool for about 15 minutes, discard bay leaves and pour into the bowl of the food processor.
 Cut the remaining stick of butter into cubes.
 Add half of the butter to the liver and pulse several times.
 Add remaining butter and pulse until the pâté is smooth.
 Adjust seasonings to taste.